Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data

 We also examine risks of `significance reversals'.
-Estimates originally significant at the 0.1\% level prove highly robust: roughly 94\% remain significant at the 5\% level even under a purely ordinal interpretation.
+Estimates originally significant at the 0.1\% level prove highly robust: roughly 95\% remain significant at the 5\% level even under a purely ordinal interpretation.
 However, estimates with p-values between 0.01 and 0.05 are highly vulnerable even under \textit{plausible} transformations.
 The potential for non-linear scale use therefore makes reliable statistical inference considerably more challenging.
-Turning to relative magnitudes, we focus on unemployment and income as key determinants studied across multiple papers in our database.
-While coefficient signs for these are fairly robust, their relative magnitudes are highly sensitive to scale use assumptions.
-Marginal rates of substitution between unemployment and income can vary by an order of magnitude under plausible deviations from linearity.
+Turning to relative magnitudes, we focus on unemployment and income.
+While coefficient signs for these determinants are fairly robust, their relative magnitudes are highly sensitive to scale use assumptions: Marginal rates of substitution between unemployment and income can vary substantially even under \textit{plausible} deviations from linearity.

-Finally, we show that our results apply beyond wellbeing scales.
-We re-estimate 411 regressions from 14 published papers in top-five economics journals that use Likert-scale measures for, among others, risk aversion, social trust, and political preferences.
-In these replications, the prevalence and predictors of sign reversals closely mirror our wellbeing results.
+Our findings generalise beyond wellbeing scales.
+To show this, we reproduce 16 papers (23,104 coefficients) published in top-five economics journals.
+Each of these use Likert-scales to measure e.g. risk aversion, social trust, or political preferences.
+The prevalence and predictors of reversal for these measures closely mirror our wellbeing results.